 Coat the asparagus and corn lightly on all sides with olive oil.
 Sprinkle lightly with salt.

-Put the zucchini, squash, asparagus, and corn on the hot grill and let them cook till they're tender and lightly charred.
+Put the zucchini, squash, asparagus, and corn on the hot grill and let them cook until they're tender and lightly charred.
 Flip the squash, zucchini and asparagus spears halfway through cooking; give the corn quarter turns every 4-5 minutes.
 The amount of time needed to cook each vegetable will be different-- the asparagus will be done first (don't let it burn), followed by the zucchini and squash, followed by the corn.

 Remove the vegetables from the grill as they become tender.
 They should all be done cooking after about 20 minutes.